Mozart201221/ThirdPersonShooter/README.md

 21. Collecting ammo from a dead NPC
 22. Implementation of damage through the AnyDamage function, visual effect on damage and drop weapon
 23. Added a pistol as a firearm **(At this stage, there are drawbacks when taking one pistol)**
+24. Add a landscape, also paint it and add trees, stone and grass from the free pack.
+Then we add everything to the landscape.
+We also create a pond with our own hands, that is, we work on the components of water.
+At the end we add a day and night cycle